 The Bank may use this pricing supplement in the initial sale of the Notes.
-In addition, Jefferies or any of our affiliates may use this pricing supplement in market-making transactions in any notes after their initial sale.
-Unless Jefferies or we inform you otherwise in the confirmation of sale, this pricing supplement is being used by Jefferies in a market-making transaction.
+In addition, CIBCWM or another of the Bank's affiliates may use this pricing supplement in market-making transactions in any notes after their initial sale.
+Unless CIBCWM or we inform you otherwise in the confirmation of sale, this pricing supplement is being used by CIBCWM in a market-making transaction.

-While Jefferies may make markets in the Notes, it is under no obligation to do so and may discontinue any market-making activities at any time without notice.
+While CIBCWM may make markets in the Notes, it is under no obligation to do so and may discontinue any marketmaking activities at any time without notice.
 See the section titled "Supplemental Plan of Distribution (Conflicts of Interest)" in the accompanying Prospectus Supplement.